microsoft/VSExtensibility/docs/index.md

 Learn what's in the SDK at [Parts of the SDK](new-extensibility-model/inside-the-sdk/inside-the-sdk.md)

 When and where should your extension appear in the IDE?
 Visual Studio extensions surface in the IDE at when certain conditions are met.
-To control how and when your extension appears in the IDE, see [Rule based conditions](new-extensibility-model/inside-the-sdk/activation-constraints.md).
+To control how and when your extension appears in the IDE, see [Rule-based activation constraints](new-extensibility-model/inside-the-sdk/activation-constraints.md).

 ## Overviews